Authentic and thoroughly delicious, this tandoori chicken recipe is a total showstopper, rivaling your favorite Indian restaurant!

 Look no further for the ultimate authentic Tandoori Chicken recipe!

-Look no further….This is the ultimate Tandoori Chicken recipe!
-I created this recipe through careful trial and experimentation – the ingredients and the cooking method.
+I created this recipe through careful trial and experimentation, both the ingredients, ratios and the cooking method.
 If you like tandoori chicken, you are going to love this!
-If you’ve never had it before, prepare to fall in love!
-(Just make sure to be open with your spouse about your new love affair.)
+And if you’ve never had tandoori chicken before, prepare to fall in love!
+(Just make sure to be honest with your spouse about your new love affair.)

 Tandoori Chicken is attributed to Kundan Lal Gujral and his partner Kundan Lal Jaggi, who ran a restaurant in present day Pakistan in the 1920’s.
 They ended up having to flee as Hindu refugees to India.
 There, in Delhi, they set up a new restaurant and did something experimental.
 Up to that point, tandoors had only been used to bake naan bread.
 They started using it to cook this special chicken dish.
 Its fame was immediate.
 Their “tandoori murgh” so impressed the first Prime Minister of India, Jawaharlal Nehru, that he requested it on a regular basis at his official banquets.
 Other visiting dignitaries likewise enjoyed this wonderful dish when they visited, including Presidents Richard Nixon, John F. Kennedy, as well many other nation’s leaders throughout the world.

 Tandoori Chicken has since become popular throughout the world and is commonly found on most any Indian restaurant menu.